balumaqsud/birthDay/README.md

 # birthDay

 How many YEARS MONTHS DAYS PASSED since you were born?
-Enter your birth date in format YYYY MM DD!
+Enter your birth date in format YYYY MM DD! -----> 2000 07 25
+wihout , but just space between numbers!

 ## Installation